gdt050579/AppCUI-rs/README.md

   Install [wasm-pack](https://rustwasm.github.io/wasm-pack/) for building your WebAssembly package.
 - **A Web Server:**
   Use the provided `server.py` or any static server to serve your files.
+    [!WARNING]
+    If using threads, make sure to server all your files in browser in with these headers:
+    ```
+    Cross-Origin-Opener-Policy: "same-origin"
+    Cross-Origin-Embedder-Policy: "require-corp"
+    ```

 ## Setup